The Wish List

 Lusumpuko Women’s Club Victoria Falls, Zimbabwe

 Planeterra wants to continue seeing projects like Lusumpuko Women’s Club improving the livelihoods of their communities while celebrating and conserving their culture.
-If you feel the same way, donate to the Wish List today.
+If you feel the same way, consider donating to Planeterra today.

 Read more